VIncentOOF/PixelPulse/README.md

 # Things Left to Do
 - Interview Questions Tester using GPT-3.5 and Whisper
-- Autonomous UAV (might not finish)
+- Autonomous UAV
 - Hosting neko on my personal PC using Docker containerization
 - Arduino Smart Planting watering system
+- Provide Requirements.txt for all the different softwares